 - You prefer curated, high-quality questions over raw volume

-- You want full-length timed exams that replicate the exact Prometric experience
+- You want full-length timed exams that replicate the Prometric experience

 - You prefer competitive pricing without needing a Premium tier for essential features